Pramilashanmugam/Quiz/README.md

 * I want the questions to be relevant to the topic.
 * I want the questions to be understandable.
-* I want a clear information before starting the quiz.
+* I want clear information before starting the quiz.
 * If the instruction is not satisfying to continue, i want to exit.
 * I want an easy navigation throughout the website.
 * I want the correct answer to be shown, if the chosen answer has gone wrong.